plasmashen/Dynamic-Attention/README.md

 ```
 - `--output_dir`: the saving dir for the fine-tuned/prefix-tuned/prompt-tuned model

+The model parameter will be saved in `checkpoints` folder

 Prompt-tuning model requires larger learning rate.\
 Fine-tuning model requires smaller learning rate.